This surname was not only unique in Virginia, but quite rare in England as well.

 William, s. of James Rookyns, Cooke, and Johanne his wyfe.

-The only other entry in the parish register is for the earlier burial of “a crysome child of James Rookyns” on 3 February 1594/5.4
+The only other entry in the parish register is for the burial of “a crysome childe of James Rookyns” on 3 February 1594/5.4

 There are no other entries for Rookins, suggesting that the parents may have moved to a different parish.
 To date I have been unable to track them down.

 - Peter Wilson Coldham, English Adventurers and Emigrants, 1609-1660: Abstracts of Examinations in the High Court of Admiralty with Reference to Colonial America, (Genealogical Publishing Co., 1984), page 6. [↩]